 The kitchen is often referred to as the heart of the home, and for good reason.
 It is a space where delicious meals are prepared, memories are made, and conversations flow freely.
-When designing a kitchen, it is essential to strike the perfect balance between functionality and style.
+When designing a kitchen with a general contractor, it is essential to strike the perfect balance between functionality and style.
 Whether you are renovating your existing kitchen or starting from scratch, here are some key considerations for creating a functional and stylish kitchen layout.

 1. Work Triangle

 The concept of the work triangle is a fundamental principle in kitchen design.
 It refers to the positioning of the three main work areas in the kitchen – the sink, the stove, and the refrigerator.
 These areas should be arranged in a triangular formation, with each side of the triangle measuring between 4 and 9 feet.
 This arrangement ensures efficiency and convenience, as it minimizes the distance between the most frequently used areas in the kitchen.

 2. Maximizing Storage